prapersam/prapersam.github.io/index.md

 ---
 title: EVOLUCIÓN DE LOS VIDEOJUEGOS
-layout: home
+layout: default
 ---

-This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
-You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.
+Esta página utiliza la plantilla de la página web [Just the Docs] .
+Utilizaremos esto para hacer nuestra propia web desde [GitHub Pages] – el archivo [README] explica como hacer todo.

-If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
+Si [Jekyll] está instalado en nuestro ordenador, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.

 More specifically, the created site: